carlwilson/CITS-3DPM/specification/specification/specification.md

 +	Personal identifiable information restrictions;
 +	Company specific classifications.

-Use of PREMIS must conform to the requirements of the CITS Preservation Metadata.
+Use of PREMIS must conform to the requirements of the CAPM.

 <a name="Section3.3"><a/>